+Students who successfully meet the required criteria will receive distinction upon graduation.
 Natalie Taylor Scholars will be recognized at the senior awards ceremony; and will wear a stole of recognition at graduation.

 Through an application and interview process, students will be accepted into the Natalie Taylor Scholar program.
 Limited funds will be available for service immersion experiences.